OctopusDeploy/blog/blog/2022-01/jenkins-install-guide-windows-linux/index.md

  - Linux
 ---

-The traditional Jenkins installation method is to use the installers made available on the [Jenkins website](https://www.jenkins.io/download/), or through your local operating system's package manager.The installation process is generally simple, but there are a few tricks to be aware of.
+The traditional Jenkins installation method is to use the installers available on the [Jenkins website](https://www.jenkins.io/download/), or through your local operating system's package manager.
+The installation process is generally simple, but there are a few tricks to be aware of.

-In this post, we run through the installation of Jenkins on Windows and Linux, and gain insights into customizing the installation.
+In this post, we run through the installation of Jenkins on Windows and Linux, and how to customize the installation.

 ## Choosing between Jenkins LTS and weekly releases